awsdocs/amazon-redshift-developer-guide/doc_source/c_intro_STL_tables.md

 These files reside on every node in the data warehouse cluster\.
 The STL views take the information from the logs and format them into usable views for system administrators\.

-To manage disk space, the STL log views only retain approximately two to five days of log history, depending on log usage and available disk space\.
-If you want to retain the log data, you will need to periodically copy it to other tables or unload it to Amazon S3\.
+**Log retention** – STL system views retain seven days of log history\.
+Log retention is guaranteed for all cluster sizes and node types, and it isn't affected by changes in cluster workload\.
+Log retention also isn't affected by cluster status, such as when the cluster is paused\.
+You have less than seven days of log history only in the case where the cluster is new\.
+Retaining logs doesn't require any customer action, but if you want to store log data for more than 7 days, you have to periodically copy it to other tables or unload it to Amazon S3\.

 **Topics**
 + [STL\_AGGR](r_STL_AGGR.md)